LewisWard/TugOfWarGame/README.md

 # Tug Of War README #
 © 2015 - 2016 Lewis Ward.
 All rights reserved.

 A small game I created in SDL for a University project.
-For more details go to [http://www.lewis-ward.com/tug-of-war.html](Link URL)
+For more details go to [www.lewis-ward.com/tug-of-war](http://www.lewis-ward.com/tug-of-war.html)

 ### Game instructions ###